McKeeAtx/mongo-java-driver-degradation-example/README.md

 The node `127.0.0.1:27019` is not responding to requests in a timely manner, which causes threads to pile up waiting for a response or a connection.
 Eventually, the threads waithing for `127.0.0.1:27019` fully utilize the application's thread pool, rendering the whole application unresponsive although the replica set members `127.0.0.1:27017` and `127.0.0.1:27018` could still serve requests.

 After a couple of minutes, the threads waiting for `127.0.0.1:27019` either return or time out and the driver stops to route further requests to `127.0.0.1:27019`.
 The application then recovers, distributing the traffic between the healthy replica set members `127.0.0.1:27017` and `127.0.0.1:27018`.

+From the users' point of view, this behavior causes a complete outage of the client application that lasts multiple minutes.